qrdate/qrdate/README.md

 For more information, please see [qrdate.org](https://qrdate.org).

-## QR Date spec: Hosting a verification page
+## Dynamic QR Date spec — Hosting a verification page

 Use this spec when you're hosting a verification page for QR Dates on your server.
 Anyone scanning a QR Date will load your website for verification.
 The public key will not be included in the QR code, so it can be shorter.